-If you have been injured by a defective product, contact an experienced Baltimore product liability attorney at William G. Kolodner P.A.
+If you have been injured by a defective product, contact an experienced Baltimore product liability attorney at William G. Kolodner Personal Injury Lawyers.
 We are here to answer your questions and provide guidance and resources.

 Evaluating Products for Defects and Determining Product Liability

 Product liability cases are notoriously complex and aggressively defended by corporate counsels and insurance companies.
 Maryland courts will use one of two tests to evaluate the existence of a product defect: